Genivia/ugrep/README.md

   form `(?^X)` that skip all `X` input, thus removing `X` from the search.
   For example, negative patterns can be used to skip strings and comments when searching for identifiers in source code and find matches that aren't in strings and comments.
-Predefined `zap` patterns use nagative patterns, for example, use `-f cpp/zap_comments` to ignore pattern matches in C++ comments.
+Predefined `zap` patterns use negative patterns, for example, use `-f cpp/zap_comments` to ignore pattern matches in C++ comments.
 - **ugrep** option `-f` uses `GREP_PATH` environment variable or the predefined patterns installed in `/usr/local/share/ugrep/patterns`.
 If `-f` is